kstenerud/ubuntu-maintainers-handbook/PackageMerging.md

 Removing `1aed93f` will remove the patch.

- * Save the commit message from `1aed93f` for later inclusing in the `Dropped Changes` section of the new changelog entry.
+ * Save the commit message from `1aed93f` for later including in the `Dropped Changes` section of the new changelog entry.
  * `git rebase -i 7d9d752` and delete commit `1aed93f`.

 #### Unapply patches before continuing